Deng-Xian-Sheng/fuck-xprintidle/README.md

 Returning to the main topic.

-I use DeepSeekR1 and [xprintidle](https://github.com/g0hl1n/xprintidle ）The author's code has written a Python script that implements [xprintidle](https://github.com/g0hl1n/xprintidle ）Same functionality (except for no fixes for old version X services).
+I use DeepSeekR1 and [xprintidle](https://github.com/g0hl1n/xprintidle )The author's code has written a Python script that implements [xprintidle](https://github.com/g0hl1n/xprintidle) Same functionality (except for no fixes for old version X services).

 And when it interacts with X11, it doesn't use the Python package xlib, yes, I want 0 dependencies.

 It works well on my computer!
 And it's ready to use out of the box, without the need to install any dependencies.

 <img width="1498" height="941" alt="image" src="https://github.com/user-attachments/assets/f303979c-bf6b-4aae-adeb-92a84e3d89ac" />

 I have conducted preliminary tests using the following command.
 You can try it.
 When you operate the keyboard or mouse, the printing time will decrease.
 If you do not operate for a long time, the time will increase.